03axdov/muskie/README.md

 ["arapaima", "marlin", "pike"]
 ```
 where an individual label is an index in the label_vector, i.e. an image with the label 2 is of a pike.
+The labels are computed by studying the part of filenames in front of the 'split' value passed to create_dataset.
+I.e. arapaima_1.jpg, arapaima_2.jpg ... are all classified as arapaima (0 in labels and "arapaima" in label_vector)

 ## Layers
 A Conv2D layer can be created like so